abondar24/BigDataDemo/HadoopDemo/MapReduceDemo/README.md

 - Argument with demo name is in ().
 - Configuration printer requires no input files.
 - Use different out directories for demos or remove  after previous run.
-- Missing Temperature fields requires job id argument(format job_1410450250506_0007) instead of input data.
+- Missing Temperature Fields requires job id argument(format job_1410450250506_0007) instead of input data.
+Any map reduce job must be run before this demo
+- Sort Temperature Hash Partitioner requires sequence file which is an output of Sort Data Preprocessor.